UniDi/unidi.github.io/README.md

 ### Documentation sources

-As mentioned above, the `docs` folder contains the source files for all of the docs in the React Native website.
+As mentioned above, the `docs` folder contains the source files for all of the docs in the website.
 In most cases, you will want to edit the files within this directory.
 If you're adding a new doc or you need to alter the order the docs appear in the sidebar, take a look at the `sidebars.json` file in the `website` directory.
 The sidebars file contains a list of document ids that should match those defined in the header metadata (aka frontmatter) of the docs markdown files.

 ## Website configuration